cert-manager/webhook-example/README.md

 ## Quickstart

 Take note of your DNSimple API token from the account settings in the automation tab.
-Run the following commands replacing the API token placeholders and email address:
+Run the following commands replacing the API token / account ID placeholders and email address:

 ```bash
 $ helm repo add neoskop https://charts.neoskop.dev